VedKhairnar24/Resume-Builder-/PRD- Innovative.md

 remove price factore

 Certainly!
-Below is your revised **Product Requirements Document (PRD)** for the innovative resume builder platform **with all pricing and revenue-related factors removed**.
+Below is your revised **Product Requirements Document (PRD)** for the innovative GrowZen platform **with all pricing and revenue-related factors removed**.
 This version focuses entirely on product, technical, market, and user experience requirements—ideal for technical planning, investor discussions, or nonprofit/educational versions.

 ***

-# Product Requirements Document (PRD): Innovative Resume Builder Platform
+# Product Requirements Document (PRD): Innovative GrowZen Platform

 ## Executive Summary

-Based on comprehensive market analysis of seven leading resume builder platforms, this PRD outlines a differentiated resume builder that addresses key user pain points while introducing innovative features to stand out in a market growing at 7.5% annually.
+Based on comprehensive market analysis of seven leading GrowZen platforms, this PRD outlines a differentiated GrowZen that addresses key user pain points while introducing innovative features to stand out in a market growing at 7.5% annually.
 The platform will prioritize **transparency, personalization, and genuine career advancement** over the commoditized features that dominate the current landscape.

 ***